HomeBlog › Pregnancy Help App

 Myth check

-Two myths people repeat about pregnancy apps
+Two myths about pregnancy apps

 Myth: “A pregnancy app can tell me if something is medically wrong.”